scipy-conference/scipy_proceedings/papers/kyle_sunden/wrightsim.rst

 superpositions or populations in the material system.
 We are restricting this simulation to have two positive interactions (solid up arrows or dashed down arrows) and one negative interaction (dashed up arrow or solid down arrow).
+Experimentalists isolate this condition spatially, by placing an aperature where this condition is met.
 This results in 16 independently resolvable possible pathways which result in a productive emission.
 Figure :ref:`fig:WMELs` shows these 16 pathways, arranged by their time ordering (I - VI).
 For the purposes of this paper it is not necessary to fully understand what is